juliajessica/react-kinfolk/README.md

 ## <span style="color:#74875d;">Description</span>

+_I previously made a clone of Kinfolk in <a href="√" title="Julia Sheremet Web Designs">Angular</a> and this time around I cloned their website using the React/Redux libraries._

 ### Link to live application:

-_This is a template repository with the added technologies to build a React Application quicker for projects_
+https://

 ### Setup/Installation Requirement
 Clone repository on your local computer.